 Through my contemporary lens, Jeremy Fisher is sympathetic in his own right, even without the help of lush scenery.
 Potter did a great job of his body language and face.
 The illustration below succeeds in making him look super cute, don’t you think?
 It’s all in the tilt of the head and perhaps in the underbite jaw.

-Jeremy’s Weakness is that he is a low down on the food chain.
+Jeremy’s Shortcoming is that he is a low down on the food chain.
 Potter depicts him as fully a part of it — Jeremy plans to eat minnows, which he catches with worms.
 He invites to dinner a creature who only eats salad.
 The reader is made fully cognisant of the food chain and Jeremy’s place within it.
 There’s nothing sentimental about these stories.

 Potter makes Jeremy sympathetic with subtle injections of humour.
 For instance, his ‘boat’ looks ‘very like the other lily-leaves’.
 In fact it’s just a lily leaf, not a boat at all.
 So Jeremy thinks of himself as a human.
 I know when my dog does things that appear human, I find him very cute.
 (Curling up in my bean bag, making use of a blanket to keep warm, learning how to open the door etc.) This tends to compensate for the annoyance.